Hunger and frustration grow at Ebola ground zero in Guinea

 The idea was revived on Tuesday as the leaders of the countries met international donors in Brussels to discuss their response to Ebola.

-Back in Meliandou, villagers were skeptical of the government's intentions ahead of presidential elections due later this year.
+Back in Meliandou, villagers were sceptical of the government's intentions ahead of presidential elections due later this year.

 "The government has never done anything for us in the past, so why would they change now," said Ouamouno, reflecting the view of many in this largely anti-government region of the country.